amberframework/docs/cli/recipes.md

 ### Recipe contributors

 Recipes are provided by independent contributors in their own github accounts.
 To use a recipe you specify the github account name and recipe name in the format _githubaccount/recipe_name_.
+Recipe creators should add the **amber-recipe** topic to the github repository for the recipe.

 ### Available recipes

-At this time the known available recipes are;

-- [damianham/amber_granite](https://github.com/damianham/amber_granite) - basic default recipe using Granite ORM
-- [damianham/amber_crecto](https://github.com/damianham/amber_crecto) - basic default recipe using Crecto ORM
-- [damianham/amber_modular](https://github.com/damianham/amber_modular) - modular structure for your application using Granite ORM
-- [damianham/amber_react_sidebar](https://github.com/damianham/amber_react_sidebar) - modular application recipe for a React SPA with Granite ORM
+See the [Amber Recipes](https://github.com/topics/amber-recipe) that are available on github for a list of recipes that have been created by recipe contributors.
 Visit the recipe repository for more information about each recipe.

 ### Amber New Command with a recipe